 The mad story: seeing somebody getting stabbed…

-As all the men in the restaurant were attaching the attacker to a pillar, all the girls ran to find the victim and see if she needed help.
+While some men attached the attacker to a pillar, some girls ran to find the victim and see if she needed help.
 As I arrived to her, I asked if she was hurt.
 She mumbled she didn’t think so as she raised her shirt.
 When she saw the blood dropping from the side of her chest she lost all her colour and started panicking.
-One of our friends held her and applied a piece of clothing to the wound while a few of us were looking for help, yelling at the crowd to find a doctor.
+One of our friends held her and applied a piece of clothing to the wound.
+The rest of us went looking for help, yelling at the crowd to find a doctor.

 Throughout all this confusion, the crew behaved very badly.
 A Belgian guy who had a broken shoulder while hiking Cerro Castillo was trying to help the girl… He ended up being tackled by the waiter for some reason we couldn’t explain.
 The captain and other crew members literally told me to “fuck off” in Spanish as I was asking them assistance.
 They accused “the foreigners” of drinking on the boat and causing the fight…

 Fortunately for the girl, the attack happened only 1 hour away from the town Melinda situated on an island.
 At the harbour, the police boarded the boat with two doctors.
-The girl who had been attacked was finally transported to the clinic of the island while the attacker and 7 of her friends went to the police station to attest as witnesses.
-After 3 or 4 hours waiting, they all came back to the boat except the young Chilean man who stayed in detention.
+Finally the girls was transported to the clinic of the island.
+The attacker and witnesses went to the police station to fill in the paperwork.
+After 3 or 4 hours waiting, they all came back to the boat except the attacker who stayed in detention.

 I checked a few times on Chilean and international news to read about the attacker and understand what happened to him.
 The police never found out the reason of the attack.
 For what we remember and heard from the group of friends, that guy sat down at the table while they were playing cards.
 He asked a few times if he wanted to join the game but refused each time, not being really talktative.
 After an hour or so, he jumped onto the french girl for no reason… As for her, she was at the wrong place at the wrong time…